ACDIVOCATech/bulletchartr/README.md

 ## Different calendars

-The vertical line showing `Today` can be customized depending on whehter you are measuring by a fiscal year, a calendar year, or a custom date. `Today` shown on a Fiscal Year calendar (considering that today's physical date is 2018-03-14.) is show below:
+The vertical line showing `Today` can be customized depending on whether you are measuring by a fiscal year, a calendar year, or a custom date. `Today` shown on a Fiscal Year calendar (considering that today's physical date is 2018-03-14.) is show below:

 ```r